One view plus 3 steps

 Verifying

-When a visitor fills in the form and and clicks the submit button, SPIP calls the function formulaires_contact_verifier_dist() to check the data’s validity.
-The function sends back a list of messages corresponding to each field for which errors have been detected, or else an empty list if no error is found.
+When a visitor fills in the form and and clicks the submit button, SPIP calls the formulaires_contact_verifier_dist() function to check the validity of the data.
+The function returns a list of messages corresponding to each field for which errors have been detected, or else an empty list if no error has been found.

 Treating

-If the verification process has not detected any error, then SPIP automatically calls the function which treats the form’s data: formulaires_contact_traiter_dist().
+If the verification process has not detected any error, then SPIP automatically calls the function which processes the data entered on the form: formulaires_contact_traiter_dist().
 This function can undertake any operation with the form’s data: sending an email, saving to a database, ...

 Arguments

-Any arguments which are passed by the tag, in a form such as #FORMULAIRE_CONTACT{#ID_AUTEUR} are automatically communicated to the functions which charge, verify and treat, in the same order.
+Any arguments which are passed to the tag, in a form such as #FORMULAIRE_CONTACT{#ID_AUTEUR}, are automatically passed down to the functions which charge, verify and treat, in exactly the same order.

 Customising

-The separation of forms into a display template plus the three “CVT” functions means that each of these elements can be customised independently:
+The separation of forms into a display template plus the three “CVT” functions, Charger, Verifier and Traiter, means that each of these elements can be customised independently:

-- the template of a SPIP form can be customised in the
+• the template of a SPIP form can be customised in the squelettes/ directory;

-formulaires_contact_charger_dist()can be customised by defining a function namedformulaires_contact_charger() - the function
+• the formulaires_contact_charger_dist() function can be customised by defining a function named formulaires_contact_charger()

-formulaires_contact_traiter_dist()can be customised by defining a function namedformulaires_contact_traiter()
+• the formulaires_contact_verifier_dist() function can be customised by defining a function named formulaires_contact_verifier()

-The standardisation of SPIP of the CVT process makes it possible for forms to benefit from additional features without any development.
+• the SPIP standardisation of the CVT process makes it possible for forms to benefit from additional features without any development.

-It is sufficient simply to surround the form in a div with the ajax class, thus:
+It is sufficient simply to surround the form in a div with the ajax class, such as:

-When the visitor submits the form, it is sent to SPIP by an asynchronous request; SPIP only returns the result after checking and treating the submitted data.
-The visitor receives a faster response because the whole page is not reloaded, but only the zone containing the form!
+When the visitor submits the form, it is sent to SPIP as an asynchronous request; SPIP only returns the result after checking and treating the submitted data.
+The visitor receives a faster response because the whole page is not reloaded, but only the zone that actually contains the form!

 Compatibility with SPIP’s previous dynamic forms